Tom Quilty

 Thomas John Quilty OBE (4 April 1887 – 1979) was an Australian station owner, pastoralist, philanthropist, and bush poet.
-To this day he still holds the record for the largest freehold land acreage in Australia's history; over 3 million acres (12,000 km²) for a single property.
-In total, he controlled over 4.5 million acres (18,211 km²) of land.
-In 1976, Tom Quilty was awarded the O.B.E.
-(The Most Excellent Order of the British Empire) for his outstanding services to primary industry.
+To this day he still holds the record for the largest freehold land acreage ownership in Australia's history; over 3 million acres (13,000 km²) for a single property.
+In total, he controlled over 4.5 million acres (19,000 km²) of land.
+In 1976, Tom Quilty was awarded the OBE (Officer of the Most Excellent Order of the British Empire) for his outstanding services to agricultural primary industry.